DeFiCh/defichain.com/content/en/dfi.en.md

   footer:
     weight: 200
 meta:
-  description: Learn about the $DFI coin nd its utility, distribution, airdrops and how to acquire DFI.
+  description: Learn about the $DFI coin and its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.
   og:
     title: $DFI
     description: Learn about the $DFI coin and its utility, distribution, airdrops and how to acquire DFI.
 Join the DeFiChain Insiders.